Audit Report 2018-2019

 The DFSA, in line with its risk-based approach, performs periodic risk assessments of Registered Auditors based on a risk cycle.
 These risk cycles are determined based on the level of activities a Registered Auditor undertakes in the DIFC and their individual significance to the DFSA’s risk tolerance.
 The following are the standard risk cycles for Registered Auditors:

 |Type of Registered Auditor||Risk assessment cycle|

 |Auditor of Public Listed Company / Big4 Registered Auditors||Once every two years|

 |All Others||Once every five years|

-Annually, the DFSA issues a public report detailing our findings from audit inspections carried out in previous calendar year.
+Periodically, the DFSA issues a public report detailing our findings from audit inspections carried out over a period of time.
 These reports also present other relevant quantitative and qualitative data which could be used by the Registered Auditors for internal training purposes.

 Audit Monitoring Report 2015